dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-09-International-Bank-Draft-Scam.md

 - The email address is **hilariocasimiro@uol.com.br**, which contains a completely different name
 - This mismatch indicates the sender is either using a borrowed, stolen, or fake email account

 ---

+### 3. Classic Advance-Fee Scam Pattern (419)

+The structure of this email follows a well-known advance-fee fraud format:

+- References a vague prior relationship ("your past assistance and commitments") to make the recipient feel involved
+- Claims a large sum of money (**$1.5 million**) has been set aside for the recipient
+- Directs the recipient to contact a **Jacob Lycama** to claim the funds
+- Asks the recipient to send their **full personal information**

+Victims are typically later asked to pay "processing fees," "taxes," or "transfer costs" before receiving anything.